kineticstoolkit/kineticstoolkit_doc/html/_sources/python_dicts.md

 ## 📄 Removing elements from a dictionary

-Similarly to lists, removing an element from a dictionary uses the `pop` method, which both returns the value being deleted, and deletes it.
+Similarly to lists, we remove an element from a dictionary using the `pop` method, which both returns the value being deleted, and deletes it.

 ```{code-cell} ipython3
 print(dict_of_integers.pop(1))  # Remove the element with key 1